-There are many opportunities to improve the energy efficiency of industrial equipment through the use of modern technology and intelligent system design.
+There are many opportunities to improve the energy efficiency of industrial equipment using modern technology and intelligent system design.
 Replacing motors and pumps with new high-efficiency designs, storing and recycling heat within a closed-loop system, and optimising the integrated manufacturing system are examples to reduce energy consumption.